cdlhub/Deployment/README.md

 <img src="https://oasislmf.org/packages/oasis_theme_package/themes/oasis_theme/assets/src/oasis-lmf-colour.png" alt="Oasis LMF logo" width="250"/>

+# Deployment

-Automation scipts for deploying a base case Oasis platform, which is the minimal set required to run the example Oasis windstorm model [PiWind](https://github.com/OasisLMF/OasisPiWind).
+Automation scipts for deploying a base case Oasis platform, which is the minimal environment required to run the example Oasis windstorm model [PiWind](https://github.com/OasisLMF/OasisPiWind).

 The deployment guide will detail two scenarios:
 1) Automated AWS deployment: this is a scripted deployment of the Oasis platform in AWS.
 This is the most strightforward way to set up the Oasis platform.
 2) Manual deployment on AWS: this is the manual process for building and deploying an Oasis platform.
-Again, we use an AWS environment for illustration but the same steps can be used as a template for installing the Oasis platform on other environmemts.
+Again, we use an AWS environment for illustration but the steps can be used as a template for installing the Oasis platform on other environmemts.

 ## Base case Oasis platform